-Figure 194.
+Figure 197.
 System-Level Requisite Table Example

-The System-Level Receive Status Table (VM SYSRECS)

-The system-level receive status table contains a list of all products that have been received on the system.
+The system-level receive status table (VM SYSRECS)

-The system-level receive status table resides on the Software Inventory disk, and it is updated during receive processing for installation media.
+The system-level receive status table (VM SYSRECS) contains a list of all products that have been received on the system.
+VM SYSRECS resides on the software inventory disk and is updated by the VMFINS EXEC during receive processing for installation media.
+Information from the PRODPART files is used to update this table.